crev-dev/cargo-crev/cargo-crev/README.md

 `cargo-crev` is a tool helping Rust users review crates they use, and share it with the community.
+It works as a recomendation system, helps identify poor quality, protects against many attack vectors, and aims at driving the quality of Rust ecosystem even higher, by encouraging continous peer review culture.

+All of this neatly integrated with the `cargo` itself!

 ## How it works

+* Identify your dependencies: list in many useful ways.
-* Review crates: judge their safety, quality and find problems.
+* Review crates: judge their safety, quality and document problems.
 * Publish verifiable reviews in a public git repository.
-* People download your reviews, you download reviews of others!
+* People download your reviews, you download reviews of others.
-* We build a web of trust veting whole Rust ecosystem.
+* Build a web of trust veting whole Rust ecosystem.
+* Gain reputation and trust.
+Maybe even monetize it, by reving code for money.
+* Implement it in your company and/or team to stay ahead!
-* Noone ever again is bitten by running unreviewed and untrusted code.
+* Never again get bitten by unreviewed and untrusted code.

 ## More info

-Crev is is a language and ecosystem agnostic, social Code REView system.
+[Crev](https://github.com/dpc/crev/) is is a language and ecosystem agnostic, social Code REView system.

-`cargo-crev` is an implementation of Crev for `cargo` and Rust.
+`cargo-crev` is an implementation/frontend of Crev integrated with `cargo` and for Rust/crates.io ecosystem.

 See it in action: